nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/arc_WorkingWithLargeDataFiles.md

 ## Before we can start

-:ballot_box_with_check: You have created an ARC before using the [ARC Commander](./../implementation/ArcCommander.html)
+:ballot_box_with_check: You have created an ARC before using the [ARCitect](./../ARCitect-Manual/index.html) or [ARC Commander](./../implementation/ArcCommander.html)
-:ballot_box_with_check: The latest version of the [ARC Commander](https://github.com/nfdi4plants/arcCommander/releases) is installed on your computer
 :ballot_box_with_check: You have a [DataPLANT](https://register.nfdi4plants.org) account
 :ballot_box_with_check: Your computer is linked to the [DataHUB](https://git.nfdi4plants.org) via personal access token

 ## Large File Storage (LFS)

 ARCs and the DataHUB come with a mechanism to sync and store large files called *Large File Storage (LFS)*.
 LFS is an efficient way to store your large data files.
 These files are called "LFS objects".
-Rather than checking every file during every `arc sync`, the ARC Commander first checks *wether there was a change at all*.
+Rather than checking every file during every `arc sync`, the ARCitect or ARC Commander first checks *wether there was a change at all*.
 And only if this is the case, it scans *what* was changed.
 This way it saves time and computing power compared to always scanning all large files for possible changes.

+### ARCitect

+- The ARCitect offers to activate or deactivate the use of LFS via checkboxes in the "Download" as well as the "DataHUB sync" menus, respectively.
+- In addition you can set a threshold for what you consider a large file in the "Commit" menu.
+- Finally, you can individually download large files via right-click -> "Download LFS File"

+### ARC Commander

 By default, the ARC Commander tracks the following files via LFS:
   1. All files stored in an assay's `dataset` folder, and
   2. All files with a size larger than 150 MB.